outdreamer/build-a-cure/docs/tasks/function_to_do.md

                 - connecting function:
                   - opposite :: reverse
                   - apply 'reverse' structure to correct 'direction/degree' error

+              - ***: an error structure produced by a sequence implies a solution structure in the form of an opposing operation relevant to sequence (like reversal)

               - ***: an over-reduction/isolation error structure can be used to infer a solution structure of a 'connecting & expanding' or 'averaging/balancing' function